Rothesay New Brunswick waterfront homes along the Kennebecasis River

 Energy Efficiency Gaps

-Many mid century homes were built before modern energy standards.
+Many mid-century homes were built before modern energy standards.
 Thermal imaging reveals heat loss in walls and attics invisible to the naked eye.

 Why Thermal Imaging Matters in Rothesay

+Rothesay's larger homes and heritage properties benefit significantly from thermal imaging.
+Many mid-century homes were built before modern insulation standards, and even well-maintained properties can have hidden heat loss through walls, around windows, and in attic spaces.
 For waterfront properties, thermal imaging is equally valuable for detecting moisture intrusion that may not yet be visible, particularly in lower levels and around windows facing the Kennebecasis River.

 What's Included in Every Rothesay Home Inspection